 Centre Court seats

-Tickets are available on the day for Centre Court and No.1 and No.2 courts.
-But with the majority of tickets allocated in the public ballot, numbers are limited.
+You can get tickets for Centre Court, Court No.1 and Court No.2 on the day.
+But numbers are limited - the vast majority of tickets are allocated in the public ballot.
 For Centre Court 500 tickets are available each day at the turnstiles, except for the final four days which are all pre-sold.